duanhuajian/swagger-es6-client-generator/README.md

 # Jingoal Swagger Client-Side Code Generator

 A tool helps to generate client-side code to access the swagger restful API.
-The current version doesn't support custom template, but i will make it work later :-D.
+The current version doesn't support custom template, but I will make it work later :-D.

 ## Options: